wasi-master/pypi-command-line/docs/usage.md

 ## search

-Search for a package on PyPI.
+Search for a package on PyPI. <span style="color: red">NOTE: This command is currently unavailable due to API Issues</span>

 ### **Demo**